TruncatedDinoSour/armour/doc/d/pDB-1.md

 a lot better than pDBv0, such as:

 -   Enhanced security
-    -   Improve how hashing is handled
+    -   Improve how hashing functions are handled
     -   Reorder hashing algorithms by security
     -   Introduces more secure encryption algorithms like ChaCha20
-    -   Pepper bytes: Added 512 more bits of security
+    -   Added 512 more bits of security by adding pepper bytes
     -   Improve the handling of encryption
     -   Introduce more entropy sources
 -   Flexibility and Customization
     -   Added more parameters to customize
     -   Made the format more flexible and dynamic
-    -   Simplify parts of the structure, allowing the format to be more flexible
+    -   Simplify parts of the structure, allowing the format to be more flexible and dynamic
-    -   Added support for dynamic entries and chunking
+    -   Added support for dynamic entries by chunking
 -   Chunking Mechanism
     -   Introduce chunking to organize and store entities to improve the performance, scalability, and structure of the database
 -   Metadata
     -   Introduce metadata to the format
     -   Have a human-readable structure for the metadata
-    -   Add standard metadata keys
+    -   Add standard metadata keys, such as contact information
 -   Improved Validation and Integrity
-    -   Enhanced the validation criteria, add a comprehensive list, and ensure the integrity and security of the database
+    -   Enhanced the validation criteria, add a comprehensive list of conditions, and ensure the integrity and security of the database
-    -   Add the crypto check mechanism to check and validate cryptography
+    -   Add the "crypto check" mechanism to check and validate cryptography,
 -   Clear Documentation and Standardization
     -   Introduce pseudocode to improve the readability of the documentation
     -   Make the standard more detailed, allowing developers to implement it effectively
     -   Add standardized file types
     -   Use standard language, features, and algorithms
-    -   Define common algorithms used to manage the algorithm
+    -   Define common algorithms used to manage the database

 ## Clients

+This section includes a list of SDKs, libraries, user interfaces, etc. (collectively called "clients") which support the pDBv1 format.

+-   [Stable, Official] Armour library From Armour By Ari Archer \<<ari@ari.lt>\> License GPL-3.0-or-later: <https://ari.lt/gh/armour>
--   [Stable] Pwdmgr client From Pwdtools By Ari Archer \<<ari@ari.lt>\> License GPL-3.0-or-later: <https://ari.lt/gh/pwdtools>
+    -   [Stable, Official] Pwdmgr client From Pwdtools By Ari Archer \<<ari@ari.lt>\> License GPL-3.0-or-later: <https://ari.lt/gh/pwdtools>

 ## File type